hdShang/arxiv-daily/docs/cs-CL/2025-09-10/papers/250909055v1-improving-llm-safety-and-helpfulness-using-sft-and-dpo-a-study-on-op.md

 ---
 layout: default
-title: Improving LLM Safety and Helpfulness using SFT and DPO: A Study on OPT-350M
+title: "Improving LLM Safety and Helpfulness using SFT and DPO: A Study on OPT-350M"
 ---

 # Improving LLM Safety and Helpfulness using SFT and DPO: A Study on OPT-350M